 top of page

-At the Hanson residence, two remarkable sisters, Kaia and Emma, share a journey shaped by Angelman syndrome—a rare genetic condition marked by developmental delays, motor and speech challenges, seizures, sleep disturbances, and the need for lifelong support.
-Their parents describe their home as a place full of love but also one that must be constantly adapted.
-Locked kitchens, bolted furniture, blackout shades, and mattresses on the floor have become daily necessities.
-For years, safety had to come before design and functionality.
+At the Hanson residence, two remarkable sisters, Kaia and Emma, share a journey shaped by Angelman syndrome—a rare genetic condition marked by developmental delays, motor and speech challenges, seizures, sleep disruptions, and lifelong care needs.
+Their home is full of love, but over time it has required constant adaptation to keep the girls safe and supported.

 Hanson Family.png